 Baby Point Heritage Attributes as outlined by the City of Toronto HCD Study (link to full study below)

-• Baby Point also has strong associations with Toronto’s French history – French explorers and missionaries are known to have visited Teiaiagon and used the Carrying Place Trail, an early French trading post may have been built on the site, and the point was later the estate of Jacques Baby, a prominent landowner and government official.
+- Baby Point also has strong associations with Toronto’s French history – French explorers and missionaries are known to have visited Teiaiagon and used the Carrying Place Trail, an early French trading post may have been built on the site, and the point was later the estate of James Baby, a prominent landowner and government official.

 Heritage attributes are the physical, spatial and material elements within the district that convey its heritage character and that should be conserved.
 They include buildings, streets and open spaces that are a collective asset to the community.
 Heritage attributes can range from physical features, such as building materials or architectural motifs, to overall spatial patterns, such as street layout and topography.